CamiPieroni/CamiPieroni/README.md

 <font size="-1">

-🎨 I believe in the power of design thinking and usability to create intuitive interfaces.
+🎨 I love to code and solve puzzles as much as building good looking and intuitive interfaces.
+If it's code related please count me in!

 💻 Proficient in a variety of frontend technologies including **JavaScript**, **HTML**, **CSS**, and **ReactJS**; always eager to explore new tools and techniques.